Budibase/website/content/blog/ai-agents/open-source-ai-agent-platforms.md

 The biggest question here is, how can we build agentic solutions of our own?

-Today, we’re exploring an important subset of this by checking out the market for open-source agent builders.
+Today, we’re exploring an important subset of this by checking out the market for open-source agent platforms.

 Of course, this is a new, fast-moving space, with vendors rapidly bringing new solutions to market.
 While this brings huge opportunities for early adopters, it also makes it more challenging to assess our requirements and which tools are best positioned to meet them.